‘An epic for the ages’—Tony Medina, author of I Am Alfonso Jones

 “I read storybooks to my son and then watched him grow up loving science and reading all kinds of fantasy and myths that were great but were divorced from African history and culture,” said Iverem.
 “I am excited to see Olokun of the Galaxy be a story that gives children a narrative that combines historical fact and fantasy, educates about protecting Earth and explores mysteries of the universe.”

 Esther Iverem is a multi-disciplinary author, artist, producer and curator.
 She has received numerous honors for her diverse body of work, which includes the news show “On the Ground: Voices of Resistance from the Nation’s Capital” on Pacifica Radio and online at www.onthegroundshow.org.
 Before working as an independent writer and artist, she was a staff writer for The Washington Post, New York Newsday and The New York Times.
 Her previous books include a book on film, We Gotta Have It: Twenty Years of Seeing Black at the Movies, 1986-2006 (Hatchette Book Group) and two books of poems, Living in Babylon and The Time: Portrait of a Journey Home (Africa World Press).
 She is a native of Philadelphia, a graduate of the University of Southern California and Columbia University.
-She lives in Washington, DC and is available for interviews, readings, book clubs, school groups, young reader circles or organizations concerned with environment, science, conservation or parent-child education.
+She lives in Washington, DC and is available for interviews, readings, book clubs, school groups, young reader circles or organizations concerned with environment, science, conservation, media or culture.
 Contact her at www.estheriverem.net.

 TO BUY THE BOOK